-- Representing the Cambridgeshire and Peterborough nationally and internationally. - Ensuring a strong business influence over decision-making. - Supporting the development and delivery of the CPIER and the Mayor's growth ambition statement. - 3.3.19.
-Cambridgeshire and Peterborough is an active member of the national Local Enterprise Partnership Network and will continue to be so.
-This includes participation in both Local Enterprise Partnership Chair and officer level meetings. - 3.3.20.
-Enterprise Zones: The Business Board retains strategic oversight and governance of the Enterprise Zones, and delegates programme delivery to the Enterprise Zone Steering Group for both Alconbury Weald and Cambridge Compass Enterprise Zones.
-These Steering Groups drive forward the regeneration and economic growth opportunities of Enterprise Zone sites and will be co-chaired by a Business Board member, together with elected representatives from each Local Authority (as nominated by the Districts) and local BEIS Government representatives.
-The Steering Groups are responsible for reporting to both the Business Board and Combined Authority Board as the accountable body. - 3.3.20 The Enterprise Zone Steering Group is supported by individual Enterprise Zone Project Boards for each site, set-up at officer level and responsible for delivering the programmes and projects associated with the regeneration and development of each Enterprise Zone site.
-These Boards comprise of Combined Authority officers, Local Authority representatives and key stakeholders.
+- Representing the Cambridgeshire and Peterborough nationally and internationally. - Ensuring a strong business influence over decision-making. - Supporting the development and delivery of the CPIER and the Mayor's growth ambition statement. - 3.3.19 Cambridgeshire and Peterborough are an active member of the national Local Enterprise Partnership Network and will continue to be so.
+This includes participation in both Local Enterprise Partnership Chair and officer level meetings. - 3.3.20 Enterprise Zones: The Business Board retains strategic oversight and governance of the Enterprise Zones, and delegates programme delivery to the Alconbury Weald Enterprise Zone Programme Board and Project Boards for Cambridge Compass Enterprise Zones.
+These Boards will drive forward the regeneration and economic growth opportunities of Enterprise Zone sites and will be responsible for reporting to both the Business Board and Combined Authority Board as the accountable body. - 3.3.20 These Enterprise Zone Boards comprise of Combined Authority officers, Local Authority representatives and key stakeholders.
 Each is responsible for delivering the programmes and projects associated with the regeneration and development of the Enterprise Zone site. - 3.3.21 The Eastern Agri-Tech Growth Initiative & Agri-Tech Programme Board: The Eastern Agri-Tech Growth Initiative is overseen by the Eastern Agri-Tech Programme Board.
 Membership of the Programme Board includes experts with experience and knowledge of agriculture and the food industry, including research, farming and food processing. - 3.3.22 The Programme Board's main task is to consider and make decisions on applications for grant support.
 All applications are initially appraised by external independent assessors and follow the process that was previously agreed.
-Copies of the Eastern Agri-Tech Growth Initiative Guidance Notes and Pre-Qualification Questionnaire (the simple eligibility form) can be found on the CA/Business Board website using the following link:
+Copies of the Eastern Agri-Tech Growth Initiative Guidance Notes and Pre-Qualification Questionnaire (the simple eligibility form) can be found on the Combined Authority and Business Board website using the following link: